-- I love the buttery flavor and texture of golden potatoes but, you can certainly use russet or white potatoes if that's your pleasure.
-Each variety of potatoes cooks differently so, adjust cooking time based on the potato you choose to use.
-Think fork tender and you'll be good to go.
+- I love the buttery flavor and texture of golden potatoes.
+That said, you can certainly use russet or white potatoes if that’s your pleasure.
+Each variety of potatoes cooks differently, so adjust cooking time based on the potato you choose to use.
+Think fork tender and you’ll be good to go.

 - You can cube the potatoes as finely as you like, Again, smaller cubes will take less time to cook and larger will take longer.